adorsys/didcomm-mediator-rs/docs/arc42.md

 #### 8.1.6 Secure Logging and Monitoring

 **Log Handling**:
-- Sensitive data (e.g., private keys, PII) is redacted from logs.
+- Sensitive data (e.g., private keys, Personally Identifiable Information) is redacted from logs.
 - Logs are encrypted at rest and in transit.
 - Access to logs is restricted to authorized personnel.